quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP Frame Types {#h2-frames}

-Many framing concepts from HTTP/2 can be elided away on QUIC, because the transport deals with them.
+Many framing concepts from HTTP/2 can be elided on QUIC, because the transport deals with them.
 Because frames are already on a stream, they can omit the stream number.
 Because frames do not block multiplexing (QUIC's multiplexing occurs below this layer), the support for variable-maximum-length packets can be removed.
 Because stream termination is handled by QUIC, an END_STREAM flag is not required.
 This permits the removal of the Flags field from the generic frame layout.

 Frame payloads are largely drawn from {{!RFC7540}}.
-However, QUIC includes many features (e.g. flow control) which are also present in HTTP/2.
+However, QUIC includes many features (e.g., flow control) which are also present in HTTP/2.
 In these cases, the HTTP mapping does not re-implement them.
 As a result, several HTTP/2 frame types are not required in HTTP/3.
 Where an HTTP/2-defined frame is no longer used, the frame ID has been reserved in order to maximize portability between